 The Operational Assembly is a collegial body concerned with building consensus on issues related to campus operations, facilities, and student services.
-The Assembly provides assistance in coordinating work of represented areas by ensuring cross-communication.
+The Assembly assists in coordinating the work of represented areas by ensuring cross-communication.
 Support is provided at the monthly meetings, and support for strategic plan and Higher Learning Commission matters as they relate to the represented areas in the Operational Assembly.